Eat Your Water

 The best way to check your hydration is to monitor the color of your urine and the amount of times you use the restroom.
 On average, you should be urinating 3-4 times a day.
 If it’s somewhat clear or pale-yellow in color then you’re A-Okay.
 If your urine’s color is odorous and dark yellow, then you better start hydrating yourself as soon as possible!
 However, keep in mind that hydration may be ineffective towards urine color if one is taking vitamin supplements.
 That being said, it’s possible to be hydrated and still have dark urine.

-Dehydration occurs when water intake is less than the amount of water lost from the body.
+Dehydration occurs when water intake is less than the amount of drinking Water lost from the body.
 If you are dehydrated, the first symptom you will experience is thirst.
 If you casually ignore your body’s cry for help: prepare yourself for the worst.
 Here are some common symptoms of dehydration:

 - Decreased urine output